daffaromero/LinAlgMATLAB/README.md

 Original creation date: 11-12 April 2022<br>
-Compiled by Daffa Romero, with the whole internet in his hands. <b>Not original code.</b>
+Compiled by Daffa Romero, with the whole internet in his hands. <b>Not all original code.</b>